What does the "Couldn’t include markable diagram" error message mean?

 Creating Inbound Requests

-If your Ocean site receives referrals by phone or fax, you can convert these into Ocean eReferrals by creating a New Inbound Referral.
+If your Ocean Site receives referrals by phone or fax, you can convert these into Ocean eReferrals by creating a New Inbound Referral.

-If your Ocean site receives referrals by phone or fax, you can convert these into Ocean eReferrals by creating a New Inbound Referral by following the steps outlined below.
+If your Ocean Site receives referrals by phone or fax, you can convert these into Ocean eReferrals by creating a New Inbound Referral by following the steps outlined below.

 • Log in to the Ocean Portal and navigate to the eReferrals & eConsults area.